ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.7.0: March 18, 2021 =
+- New: See exactly what report or setting is mentioned in the contextual education message with our new highlight feature.
+- Tweak: The Popular Posts Widget curated posts are now randomly displayed.
+- Tweak: The method used for sending server-side events now prevents preloading plugins from creating false events for more accurate stats.
+- Tweak: The Popular Posts styles are now loaded only when needed on the current page.
+- Tweak: A new filter to disable the random order of the posts in the Popular Posts widget was added.
+- Fix: The loading prompts in the reports area are now more consistent to avoid confusion.
+- Fix: Our compatibility layer for analytics.js was missing some parameters that could interfere with the bounce rate.

 = 6.6.2: February 22, 2021 =
 - Tweak: Our gtag.js compatibility layer now supports custom trackers used in some integrations loaded by other scripts.